ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 may cause the remote application to receive the Message multiple times.

 Note that for protocols that do not protect against duplicated messages, e.g., UDP, all messages MUST be marked as Idempotent.
 In order to enable protocol selection to choose such a protocol, Idempotent MUST be added to the TransportProperties passed to the Preconnection.
+If such a protocol was chosen, disabling Idempotent on individual messages MUST result in a SendError.

 ### Final {#msg-final}